Executive Summary

 8. Quantified Impact Analysis

-To illustrate the cumulative impact of margin blindspots, consider a mid-sized retailer with the following baseline:
+To illustrate the cumulative impact of margin blindspots, consider a mid-sized retailer operating with all four blindspots simultaneously:

 |---|---|